wp-plugins/a-colored-tag-cloud/readme.txt

 		$default['color_names']		= $default_colors;

 == Changelog ==
+= 2.4.1 =
+* Fixed an echo error in the shortcode handler.

 = 2.4 =
 * Added a shortcode handler, see the plugin page at http://ilikewp.com/colored-tag-cloud-for-wordpress-blogs/ for details on usage.